 Bloomingdale’s Manhattan flagship store tries to convert passersby with the help of six interactive window displays of Ralph Lauren clothing.
 Consumers on-the-go can tap color swatches on a touchscreen facing the sidewalk.
 Apparel matching that particular color is then displayed in the window.
 If shoppers like what they see, they can text “POLO” for a link to a checkout page.

-Apart from boosting the impulse buy, this in-store technology is also reducing the length of time which generally occurs during shopping.
+Apart from boosting impulse buy, this in-store technology is also reducing the length of time which generally occurs during shopping.
 A shopper can get his delivery on the sidewalk itself without ever setting foot in the store.

 6) Rebbecca Minkoff’s Interactive Dressing Room:

 After collaborating with eBay, Rebecca Minkoff has come up with a digitally connected store.
-Along with merging online and physical shopping experience, this technologically powered innovation is a great example of how you can use the space of your store more efficiently.
+Along with merging online and physical shopping experiences, this technologically powered innovation is a great example of how you can use the space of your store more efficiently.